mfundo02/cross-matching/srl2/index.rst

 # MeerKAT and KiDS DR4 Cross-Matching Pipeline Documentation

 ## Overview
-This project cross-matches MeerKAT radio sources with KiDS DR4 optical sources using astrometric positions (RA, Dec).
+This pipeline cross-matches MeerKLAASS radio sources with KiDS DR4 optical sources using astrometric positions (RA, Dec).
 The goal is to identify potential counterparts and analyze their properties across different wavebands.
-This is done using FITS files from both catalogs and dataframes with the physical infomation about the sources.
+This is done using FITS files from both catalogs and dataframes with the physical infomation about the sources from either catalog.

 ## Requirements

 To run this pipeline, you need the following dependencies:

-- Python 3.8
+- Python 3.8/3.10
 - `pandas`
 - `astropy`
 - `numpy`